 Achensee

-In the Achensee region, atmospheric festivities accompany the annual Almabtrieb, which is a fixed point in the farmers’ annual calendar.
-The return to the stables on the local farm is celebrated with music, regional delicacies and splendidly decorated animals.
-Up to nine Almabtriebe takes places in the region between September and October, with the one from the Gramai Alm to Pertisau being one of the highlights.
+Up to nine Almabtrieb festivals are held in the region between September and October, with the one from the Gramai Alm to Pertisau being one of the highlights.

 - Take cash.
-While smaller Almabtriebe are free to watch, bigger ones may charge a fee to help cover costs.
+While smaller Almabtrieb processions are free to watch, bigger ones may charge a fee to help cover costs.
 Adults pay €5 to enter Reith im Alpbachtal for the cattle drive.
-Kids and parking are free.

 - Try to arrive early to find parking and a good spot from where to watch the cows enter the town.
 Sometimes fields bordering towns are turned into parking areas with parking attendants showing you where to park.